-Name of the entity/ Country of incorporation Included under accounting scope of consolidation (Yes/No) Method of consolidation Included under regulatory scope of consolidation (Yes/No) Method of consolida -tion Reasons for difference in the method of consolidation Reasons, if consolidated under only one of the scopes of consolidation IndusInd Marketing and Financial Services Private Limited, India Yes Equity method (under AS 23) No NA NA The group entity, IndusInd Marketing and Financial Services Private Limited, is an associate where the Bank holds 30% of the equity share capital.
+Name of the entity/Country of incorporation Included under accounting scope of consolidation (Yes/No) Method of consolidation Included under regulatory scope of consolidation (Yes/No) Method of consolidation Reasons for difference in the method of consolidation Reasons, if consolidated under only one of the scopes of consolidation IndusInd Marketing and Financial Services Private Limited, India Yes Equity method (under AS 23) No NA NA The group entity, IndusInd Marketing and Financial Services Private Limited, is an associate where the Bank holds 30% of the equity share capital.
 This entity is not a financial services company, and hence consolidation is only for accounting purposes.

-Bharat Yes Line by Line No Line by NA The subsidiary
+Bharat Financial Inclusion Limited, India Yes Line by Line (under AS 21) No Line by line NA The subsidiary Bharat Financial Inclusion Limited is a wholly owned subsidiary of the b) List of group entities not considered for consolidation both under the accounting and regulatory scope of consolidation:

-Financial (under AS 21) line Bharat Financial

-Inclusion Inclusion Limited is a

-Limited, India wholly owned

-subsidiary of the

 Bank.
-This entity is a
+This entity

-Business
+is a Business

 Correspondent of

-the Bank and is not a
+the Bank and is

+not a financial

-financial services
+services

-company, and hence
+company, and

+hence

-consolidation is only
+consolidation is

+only for

-for accounting
+accounting

 purposes.